munikeraragon/typegraphql-joinmonster-example/README.md

 # Typegraphql and JoinMonster example

 This repository demonstrates how to integrate [JoinMonster](https://dev.to/) and [Typegraphql](https://typegraphql).
-The SQL schema and relationship metadata is embedded in Typegraphql Entities and Resolvers, which is used by JoinMonster to perform query planning between GraphQL and SQL.
+The SQL schema and relationship metadata is embedded in Typegraphql Entities and Resolvers, which are used by JoinMonster to perform query planning between GraphQL and SQL.

 Quick Start